 Average Percentage Rents Charged in Commercial Leases

-Percentage Rent Is Usually About 7 Percent
+Percentage Rent Is Usually About Seven Percent

-A percentage lease is a lease that requires a commercial space tenant to pay a "base rent," and, on top of that, to pay the landlord a percentage that is based on the business owner's monthly sales volumes.
+A percentage lease is a lease that requires a commercial space tenant to pay a "base rent" and, on top of that, to pay the landlord a percentage that is based on the business owner's monthly sales volumes.
 Percentage leases are commonly executed in retail mall outlets.

 This type of lease agreement is most common for businesses with notoriously large sales volumes, but even a small business that wants to set up shop in a mall—to take advantage of the high volume of foot traffic—may be subject to it.

 Your breakpoint is the point at which a landlord will typically require that you begin paying percentage rent.
 The breakpoint in sales is the point at which your percentage rent equals your base rent.
 You can calculate your store's breakpoint by dividing your base rent by the percentage your landlord wants to charge you.
 For example, let's say your base rent is $4,000 a month.
-If you divide that number by 7 percent, it comes out to $57,142.
+If you divide that number by 7%, it comes out to $57,142.
 This is the point at which you would begin paying percentage rent—when your gross receipts surpass this benchmark.

 It's important to note that your gross receipts are really what counts when it comes to percentage rent—your revenues before you pay other expenses.
 In all likelihood, any potential landlord you deal with will ask for your minimum yearly sales and then she or he will calculate your base rent based on this information.

-What About Negotiating the Percentage?
+Negotiating the Percentage

 There usually is not be much wiggle room when it comes to negotiating the percentage amount your landlord has in mind—unless of course they are being unscrupulous and want to charge a 10 percent or higher percentage.
 However, that doesn't mean you can't negotiate.
 You might find that a landlord is somewhat open to discussing the sales threshold after which the percentage rate kicks in.
 Obviously, the higher it is, the lower your total rent for the year will be.